xlloyd/moviebookingsystem/README.md

 - `user.h` and `user.cpp`: These files contain the class definition and implementation for the User class.
 The User class provides functionalities for the user console, such as viewing available movies and booking movie tickets.

+partitioning code into separate files brings organization, modularity, collaboration, compilation efficiency, and code maintainability benefits.
+It is a recommended practice that helps in managing and scaling software projects effectively.

 ## Data Structures
 The code utilizes the following data structures: